privacysandbox/draft-ietf-bidding-and-auction-services/draft-ietf-trusted-auction-service.md

 ~~~~~

 A list of interest groups for each owner MUST first be represented as {{CBOR}},
-and then MUST be indiviudally compressed according to the compression algorithm
+and then the serialized list MUST be indiviudally compressed according to the
-specified in the message framing ({{request-framing}}).
-This compressed
+compression algorithm specified in the message framing ({{request-framing}}).
-interest group data MUST then be aggregated into a map in the complete
+This compressed interest group data MUST then be aggregated into a map in the
-request, which MUST be {{CBOR}} represented by the following {{CDDL}}:
+complete request, which MUST be {{CBOR}} represented by the following {{CDDL}}:

 ~~~~~ cddl
 request = {